CGMossa/bigtools/README.md

 Benchmarks are included in the `./bench` directory.
 They require `python` to run.

 Multiple tools are compared against the comparable UCSC tools.
 For completeness, both single-threaded and multi-threaded (when available) benchmarks are included.
-Multiple different configuration options are benchmarked across multiple replicates, but a summar is available in the table below:
+Multiple different configuration options are benchmarked across multiple replicates, but a summary is available in the table below:

 <img src="https://github.com/jackh726/bigtools/raw/master/assets/bigtools-bench.png"></img></a>